The classic Checkout SDK integrations are being phased out

 resultCode, for example because the shopper failed to return to your website or app after completing the payment.

-You'll receive the outcome of a payment in a notification with:
+You'll receive the outcome of a payment in a webhook event with:

 pspReference: Adyen's unique reference associated with the payment request.